Graham’s Crayfish Snake Regina grahamii

 There are no subspecies of the Graham’s crayfish snake, Regina grahamii, recognized.

-The Graham's crayfish snake is found across southern and central Iowa with a few scattered records in northern Iowa.
-More searches may yield additional northern populations.
-This snake has been declining due to the draining of marshes.
+The Graham’s crayfish snake is found across southern and central Iowa with a few scattered records in northern and western Iowa.